The best user interview tools for 2023

 Complete with live chat, tagging, one-click highlight reel generation, and much more, Lookback makes analyzing your user interviews easier than ever.
 The ability to create quick and easy highlights, tag colleagues and timestamp vital moments is critical to user research.
 Nobody wants to sift through dozens of full-length user interviews.
 With Lookback, you can recap your research in moments.

 A fantastic user interview tool all things considered.
 There is one drawback, however.
-It does not integrate with Zoom or Google Meet.
+It does not integrate with Zoom, Google Meet, or MS Teams.
 If your team already has subscriptions with one of these, or if they understand and are familiar with one set of video conferencing tools, Lookback will add an unnecessary layer of friction to learn an entirely new tool.

 Free Plan Features